Kristina01111000/Drws_site/README.md

 Think about how the 30 day challenge should be used going forward, where should we talk about it etc, in a collection ‘things you can do now working title’ phone apps and more, something like that, talk about it in the newsletter
 For homepage add more hotlinks below the slider, if you are already a member click here to get to our patreon site collections

-look at the picture in email from the patreon, is there a place it will look good in the site? not the homepage

 found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site, got access go over that i can edit the other text tomorrow if i'm careful